 For Seniors: Choosing an E-Mail Account

-Examining e-mail features: E-mail accounts come with certain features that you should be aware of.
-For example, they each provide a certain amount of storage for your saved messages.
-(Today services often offer 25 gigabytes or more — or even unlimited storage — for free.)
-The account should also include an easy-to-use Address Book or Contacts feature to save your e-mail contacts’ information.
-Some services provide better formatting tools for text, a calendar, and a to-do list feature.
+Finding out about features: E-mail accounts come with certain features that you should be aware of.
+Each account includes a certain amount of storage for your saved messages.
+(Look for one that provides 10 gigabytes or more.)
+The account should also include an easy-to-use address book feature to save your contacts’ information.
+Some services provide better formatting tools for text, as well as calendar and to-do list features.

-Whatever service you use, make sure it has good junk-mail features to protect you from unwanted e-mails.
-You should be able to control junk-mail filters to place messages from certain senders or with certain types of content in a junk-mail folder, where you can review or delete them.
+Whatever service you use, make sure it has good junk-mail filtering to protect you from unwanted e-mails.
+You should be able to modify junk-mail filter settings so that the service places messages from certain senders or with certain content in a junk-mail folder, where you can review the messages with caution or delete them.

-The username is your e-mail address, in the form of UserName@service.com, where service is, for example, Yahoo!, Windows Live Hotmail, or AOL.
+Signing up for an e-mail account: When you find an e-mail account you want to use, sign up by providing your name and other contact information and selecting a username and password.
+The username is your e-mail address, in the form of UserName@service.com, where the service is, for example, Yahoo!, Windows Live Hotmail, or AOL.
 Some usernames might be taken, so have a few options in mind.

 Making sure your username is a safe one: If possible don’t use your full name, your location, age, or other personal information.
 Such personal identifiers might help scam artists or predators find out more about you than you want them to know.